nafc-assess/NAFOdown/README.md

 # NAFOdown <img src="man/figures/logo.png" align="right" width="120" />

-NAFOdown is an R package designed to simplify the process of creating and updating NAFO documents.
+TEST NAFOdown is an R package designed to simplify the process of creating and updating NAFO documents.
 The package utilizes the [bookdown](https://bookdown.org/yihui/bookdown/) package which facilitates the integration of Markdown syntax and R code and, as such,